ava-labs/avalanchego/vms/platformvm/warp/README.md

 Avalanache Warp Messages are verified within the context of a specific P-Chain height included in the [ProposerVM](../../proposervm/README.md)'s header.
 The P-Chain height is provided as context to the wrapped VM when verifying the VM's internal blocks (implemented by the optional interface [WithVerifyContext](../../../snow/engine/snowman/block/block_context_vm.go)).

-To verify the message, the VM utilizes this Warp package to perform the following steps:
+To verify the message, the wrapped VM utilizes this Warp package to perform the following steps:

 1. Lookup the canonical validator set of the Subnet sending the message at the P-Chain height
 2. Filter the canonical validator set to only the validators claimed by the signature